CartoDB/cartodb/docs/guides/01-quickstart.md

 ## Quickstart Guide

-Welcome to the CARTO.js internal release documentation.
+Welcome to the CARTO.js documentation.
 CARTO.js is a JavaScript library that enables you to create custom location intelligence applications that leverage the power of the **[CARTO Engine](https://carto.com/pricing/engine/)** ecosystem.

 ### About this Guide